Watching · Energy / Geopolitical

 Signal counts measure media attention over the last 7 days — not the likelihood of an outcome.

-Trade lens —Integrated energy (XOM, CVX) and US LNG (LNG) sustain a modest Brent-premium tailwind; EM crude importers (IN, JP) carry an ongoing import-bill drag; defense restocking (LMT, RTX) holds steady.
+Trade lens —Integrated energy (XOM) and US LNG (LNG) sustain a modest Brent-premium tailwind; EM crude importers carry an ongoing import-bill drag; defense restocking (LMT) holds steady. · small move · fast

-Trade lens —XOM, LNG and spot-tanker names (FRO, STNG) gap higher on insurance and freight spike; INR breaks key levels on CAD shock; jet-fuel-exposed names (DAL, MAR) compress.
+Trade lens —XOM and LNG gap higher on insurance and freight spike; jet-fuel-exposed names (DAL) compress; INR breaks key levels on the current account shock. · meaningful · fast

-Trade lens —Brent above $150 drives windfall pricing on XOM, CVX, LNG; GLD captures recession-risk safe-haven flow; INR enters managed-devaluation regime and DE/JP industrial cost basis breaks.
+Trade lens —Brent above $150 drives windfall pricing on XOM and LNG; GLD captures recession-risk safe-haven flow; INR enters managed-devaluation regime and industrial cost basis breaks. · structural · slow

 Editorial framing — events outside our X→Y→Z partition.
 Authored as paired 'what if positive' / 'what if negative' to capture asymmetric tail outcomes.
 No probability is assigned; the lean indicator is directional only.